-Unicycles demand a solid construction.
+Unicycles need solid construction.
 They're built to hold your full body weight on a single wheel, which means the wheel itself has to be strong and well built.
-What's more, they need to have a solid yet light frame to withstand the punishment of drops during the learning curve.
+Also, they need to have a good frame to withstand punishment during the learning curve.
 And, of course, they should be easy to maneuver and fun to ride.

-This article is intended to help you find a perfect balance of all those attributes.
-We'll be looking at a few of the top unicycles for beginners, reviewing some great, affordable options.
-Hopefully by this process you'll run across something to suit you.
+This article is intended to help you find a perfect balance.
+We'll be looking at a few of the top unicycles for beginners by reviewing some great, affordable options.
 Let's get going!

-Unless you're a giant, I'd recommend that smaller wheels are the best for beginner unicycles.
-First, small wheels are more maneuverable and give you slightly more control than a large wheeled unicycle.
+I recommend smaller wheels for unicycle newbies.
+First, they're more maneuverable and give you more control.
 Secondly, they're lower in height, and that makes mounting and dismounting a lot easier.

-Once you're more comfortable, you can upgrade to larger wheels, which give you more top end speed.
+Once you're more comfortable, you can upgrade to larger wheels, which give you a higher top-end speed.

-If you're a new unicycle rider, I'd recommend finding one that has wider tires.
-The larger surface area gives you a lot more stability, and a bump or crack in the road is less likely to knock you off balance.
-Larger tires does mean it's less maneuverable and harder to pedal, but it's worth it.
-If nothing else, avoid the skinny tire types.
+If you're a new unicycle rider, I'd recommend finding one that has wider tires for more stability.
+That way, a bump or crack in the road is less likely to knock you off balance.
+Larger tires mean that it's less maneuverable and harder to pedal, but it's worth it.

 Most of the best unicycles for beginners will include a handle, but not all.
 A handle is nice because it's good to have something to hang on to when dismounting and steering.
 Not everyone prefers to use their handle, but I find it very helpful.

-As I mentioned earlier in the article, it's good for a beginner unicycle to have larger tires.
-This one has about the widest and 'grippiest' tires you'll find, and it comes at a great price tag too.
+As I mentioned earlier in the article, it's good for a beginner unicycle to have a solid frame.
+This one by Avenir has a great one, and at a great price tag, too.

-With the 20" wheel, this is a great beginner unicycle to learn on.
+With the 20-inch wheel, this is a great beginner unicycle to learn on.
 It has a shorter seat post, so it's not the best choice if you're tall.
-That low height makes getting on and off a lot easier, however, and the small wheel makes it easy to control.
+The low height makes getting on and off a lot easier, however, and the small wheel is easier to control.

-If you're hoping to get into trails unicycling, this is a good learner, though you'll probably eventually want to upgrade; the 20 inch wheel is great for learning, but you'll need something bigger for serious trails riding.
+If you're hoping to get into trails unicycling, you'll want grippier tires; the 20-inch wheel is great for learning, but you'll need something with more bite for serious trails riding.

-It has a rigid steel frame with a modern, cotterless crank system that's easy to upgrade.
-The tires are huge at 2.5 inches in width, and they have copious tread.
-The one thing I wish this one had was a seat handle, but it's still one of the best unicycles for beginners, and it's cheap in price.
+It has a rigid steel frame with a modern, cotterless crank that's easy to upgrade.
+The one thing I wish this one had was a decent seat handle, but it's still one of the best cheap unicycles for beginners.

-Torker is a wonderful brand that's well known and respected.
-It's also a lower priced brand, meaning that their products are among the best unicycles to learn to ride on.
+Diamondback is a wonderful brand that's well known and respected.
+It's also a lower-priced brand, meaning that its products are among the best unicycles to learn to ride on.

 The LX has a few features that make it special.
 First off, it's gorgeous.
 The frame is a specialized chromoly fork that's about as strong as you can get.
 You'll notice that the top of the fork is flattened.
 That's intentional, and it's done to give you a more stable platform for your feet if you want to learn tricks.

-The wheel is a 20 inch, which I recommend for beginner unicycle riders because it's easier to mount and control.
-The tire is a wider, street style, which has low tread but good stability: ideal for pavement.
+The wheel is a 20 inch, which I recommend for beginner unicycle riders for control.
+The tire is a wider, street style, which has chunky tread and good stability—ideal for pavement.

-The seat itself has a front handle, and the whole thing is very stable and well thought out.
-It's among the best, cheap unicycles for beginners, but it's one you'll still enjoy riding even if you're a pro.
+The seat itself has a front handle, and the whole thing is very solid and well thought out.
+It's among the best, cheap unicycles for beginners, but one you'll still enjoy riding once you're a pro.

-If you're looking for a unicycle that's inexpensive and durable, M-Wave is a brand to check out.
-Their cycles are definitely a little more basic than a few of the more expensive options I've reviewed, but they're pretty good.
-Certainly adequate to learn, ride and have some fun on!
+If you're looking for a unicycle that's inexpensive and durable, Fun is your brand.
+Its cycles are definitely basic compared to the more expensive options I've reviewed, but they're pretty good.
+Certainly adequate to learn, ride, and have some Fun on!

 In many cases, the best choice for a beginner unicycle is one that's cheap and effective—who knows whether or not the rider will stick with it, so why invest a ton of money?
-For most of my friends who want to learn, I recommend starting at a low price point for this reason.

 This one has an aluminum alloy wheel that's paired to a wide, mid-tread Kenda tire.
 The fork itself is high tension steel, and the seatpost comes with a quick release adjustor to change the seat height on the fly.

-It doesn't have a handle, but there is a prominent front 'lip' that you can hang on to.
+It doesn't have a handle, but there is a prominent front and back "lip" that you can hang on to.

-Overall, if you're learning how to ride a unicycle and you want a simple and inexpensive ride, M-Wave is a good option.
+Overall, if you're learning how to ride a unicycle and you want a simple and inexpensive ride, Fun is a good option.

 One of my favorite brands is Nimbus.
-They consistently produce an excellent quality unicycle, and they're built to last.
+It consistently produces an excellent quality unicycle, and they're built to last.
 While they're not cheap, they're one of the best unicycles for beginner riders because they're so nicely balanced and smooth.

-The Nimbus II is a 24 inch unicycle, so it's a good size for a learner, yet big enough for an intermediate rider to enjoy.
-The cranks are modern, three piece in style, and the crank arms are made out of light but strong aluminum alloy.
-The crank itself is very smooth.
+The Nimbus II is a 24-inch unicycle, so it's a good size for a learner, yet big enough for an intermediate rider to enjoy.
+The cranks are modern, three piece, and aluminum alloy.

-I'd also encourage you to check out Nimbus' selection of higher priced unicycles, they're a great brand to move into once you're comfortable on one wheel.
+I'd also encourage you to check out Nimbus' selection of higher-priced unicycles, it's a great brand to move into once you're comfortable on one wheel.

 There are other articles that do a better job of teaching you how to ride a unicycle, so I won't spend too much time here.
 I will just give you some personal tips to help get you up and riding on a single wheel.

-- I'd definitely recommend you start learning to ride next to a wall.
+- Start learning to ride next to a wall.
 You can then put one hand out to steady yourself if you feel off balance.
-That way, you only have to worry about the front and back, not the 'side-to-side' balancing act.
+That way, you only have to worry about the front and back, not the "side-to-side" balancing act.